rust-lang/rfcs/text/0000-non-ascii-idents.md

 Note: This is *not* a mandatory for all Rust compilers as it requires considerable implementation effort and is not related to the core function of the compiler.
 It rather is a tool to detect accidental misspellings and intentional homograph attacks.

-A new `confusable_unicode_idents` lint is added to the compiler.
+A new `confusable_non_ascii_idents` lint is added to the compiler.
 The default setting is `warn`.

 Note: The confusable detection is set to `warn` instead of `deny` to enable forward compatibility.
 The list of confusable characters will be extended in the future and programs that were once valid would fail to compile.

 The confusable detection algorithm is based on [Unicode® Technical Standard #39 Unicode Security Mechanisms Section 4 Confusable Detection][TR39Confusable].
-For every distinct identifier X in the current scope execute the function `skeleton(X)`.
-If there exist two distinct identifiers X and Yin the same crate where `skeleton(X) = skeleton(Y)` report it.
+For every distinct identifier X execute the function `skeleton(X)`.
+If there exist two distinct identifiers X and Y in the same crate where `skeleton(X) = skeleton(Y)` report it.

+Note: A fast way to implement this is to compute `skeleton` for each identifier once and place the result in a hashmap as a key.
+If one tries to insert a key that already exists check if the two identifiers differ from each other.
+If so report the two confusable identifiers.

 # Drawbacks
 [drawbacks]: #drawbacks